-Tegan Ellis storms the Hudson River mansion of negligent mine owner Sean Griffith intent on nobly sacrificing herself for her mining reform cause.
-Her mission to allow the despicable Robber Baron to ruin her during a decadent orgy and then blackmail him into making much needed mine improvements goes hopelessly awry, however, when her adversary shows her his scandalous erotic art collection.
+Tegan Ellis storms the Hudson River mansion of negligent mine owner Sean Griffith intent on nobly sacrificing herself to her mining reform cause.
+Her plan to blackmail the despicable industrialist into making much needed mine improvements goes hopelessly awry, however, when her adversary reveals his scandalous... and very private... erotic art collection to her.
 One glimpse at a painted mural depicting naked and writhing bodies and the romantic eighteen-year old virgin is overcome with lust.

 Lilac, without a doubt, pushes boundaries.
 And as someone that enjoys material that makes her squirm, I can honestly say this story did just that.
 Louisa Trent has crafted a tale that is beautifully written and delivered, but will appeal to those that look for the darker elements that can be found in erotica.
 Love and tenderness, though portrayed through the inner workings of the protagonists, is not what drives the characters initially.
 Instead, you have betrayal pitted against betrayal, ensuring there are plenty of gut wrenching moments and intense sexual situations.